 Is rising student debt crushing the retirement plans of millennials?
-At least in part, according to a recent report from Merrill Edge.
+Here is what Merrill Edge found in a recent report.

 The report focused on what Merrill Edge refers to as “mass-affluent” millennials, or those with between $50,000 and $250,000 in investable assets.
 Slightly over half (51%) of the survey respondents had no retirement savings in 2014, and only 35% of this 51% said they planned to save in 2015.
 One has to assume the numbers are even higher for millennials with too few investable assets to be included in the survey.